heapwolf/pkp/README.md

 ## MOTIVATION
 PKP is based on the work of [SDSI][1], a simple distributed security infrastructure.
-PKP is meant to lower the technical barrier to using public key cryptography effectively.
-SDSI leverages [Public-key cryptography][2] which gives us the ability to sign data and to some degree, verify its origins.
+PKP is meant to lower the technical barrier to using public key cryptography effectively to sign data and to some degree verify its origins.

 ```
 npm install pkp -g